rozek/y-lwwmap/README.md

 Just install [NPM](https://docs.npmjs.com/) according to the instructions for your platform and follow these steps:

 1. either clone this repository using [git](https://git-scm.com/) or [download a ZIP archive](https://github.com/rozek/y-lwwmap/archive/refs/heads/main.zip) with its contents to your disk and unpack it there
 2. open a shell and navigate to the root directory of this repository
 3. run `npm install` in order to install the complete build environment
 4. execute `npm run build` to create a new build

-You may also look into the author's [build-configuration-study](https://github.com/rozek/build-configuration-study) for a general description of his build environment.
+The build uses [Vite](https://vite.dev/) in library mode and produces a single ESM bundle (`dist/LWWMap.js`) together with TypeScript declaration files (`dist/LWWMap.d.ts`).

+Run `npm test` to execute the test suite with [Vitest](https://vitest.dev/).

 ## License ##